mainerprenuer/hackerRank/README.md

 # hackerRank
-On this I stored the challenges I solved testing my problem solving skills on hackRank, One at a Time
+On this I stored the challenges I solved.
+Testing my problem solving skills on hackRank,

+One at a Time.